Bonkeybee/CrossChat/README.md

 `officer_crosschat_channel_id` your designated Discord officer CROSSCHAT channel id

+`lfg_crosschat_channel_id` your designated Discord LFG CROSSCHAT channel id

+`skull_emoji` your Discord emoji replacement for World of Warcraft's skull icon

+`cross_emoji` your Discord emoji replacement for World of Warcraft's skull icon

+`square_emoji` your Discord emoji replacement for World of Warcraft's skull icon

+`moon_emoji` your Discord emoji replacement for World of Warcraft's skull icon

+`triangle_emoji` your Discord emoji replacement for World of Warcraft's skull icon

+`diamond_emoji` <your Discord emoji replacement for World of Warcraft's skull icon

+`circle_emoji` your Discord emoji replacement for World of Warcraft's skull icon

+`star_emoji` your Discord emoji replacement for World of Warcraft's skull icon

 `guild_timestamp` the initial World of Warcraft timestamp to start reading guild chat from

 `officer_timestamp` the initial World of Warcraft timestamp to start reading officer chat from

+`lfg_embed_message_id` the Discord message id of the LFG embed

+`lfg_timestamp` the last timestamp LFG was updated at

 #Execution:
 Launch AHK script and press `CTRL+R` followed by `CTRL+Q`